 On September 13, 2022, the Company announced the completion of a prospecting program at the Gold Rock property and completed an Airborne Geophysical program in the fall of 2022 which included digital line profile data, electromagnetic and magnetic survey.
 The new mapping coupled with the detailed airborne geophysical survey was imperative in ground truthing lithological units and mineralizing structures on the property to assist in the understanding and interpretation of the geophysical anomalies.
 Historic mines have been located proximal to shear zones on the property, therefore identification of the shear zones on the property will be a key exploration vector.
-The airborne geophysical survey will assist in planning the next phase of exploration on the property in 2023 and will form the basis for assessing the exploration potential at Gold Rock.
+On January 23, 2023, the Company disclosed results from the 2022 prospecting program at the Gold Rock project, including surface grab sample returns of 6.75 g/t gold at 397-metre elevation.
+These new results, coupled with the data from the airborne geophysical survey, will assist in the planning of the next phase of exploration on the property and will form the basis for assessing the exploration potential at Gold Rock.
+No work was done on the Gold Rock project during the year ended December 31, 2023.